 If your tour is canceled due to weather, you will receive a full refund or I will attempt to reschedule your tour free of charge.
 (Your preference.)
 Before your tour I will advise you of the weather forecast and I will let you know at least a day in advance if your tour will be canceled.

 What is your cancellation policy?

 Full payment is required to reserve a tour.
 Cancellations made by Steven Miley Photography due to weather or other uncontrollable circumstances (e.g., an unplanned Richardson Highway closure) will result in a full refund or the option to reschedule your tour free of charge.
-Clients who request a tour cancellation three or more days in advance will receive a 50% refund, and cancellations requested less than three days in advance receive no refund; this also applies if you want to subtract a person from your booking.
+Clients who request a tour cancellation three or more days in advance will receive a 50% refund, and cancellations requested less than three days in advance receive no refund.
 There is also no refund for clients who fail to complete a tour due to late arrival, illness, physical inability, flight delays, etc. Trip insurance is recommended.

-If you want to change your tour date after booking, there is a 10% fee if your change request is made less than 10 days in advance, and you may not change your tour date less than 3 days in advance.
-This gives you a reasonable way to align your tour with good weather or account for personal schedule changes that may occur after booking your tour well in advance.
+If you want to change your tour date after booking, there may be a 10% fee if your request is made less than 10 days in advance, and you may not change your tour date less than 3 days in advance.
+This gives you a reasonable way to align your tour with optimal weather or account for personal schedule changes that occur after booking.
 Availability on alternate dates cannot be guaranteed.